HL7/cqf-recommendations/pages/examples/ckd/ckd-guideline.md

 3. Criteria for Confirmed Diagnosis
 4. Determine Stage of Disease
 5. Strategies to Slow Progression
-6. Recommendations for Specialist Consultation
+6. Criteria for Specialist Consultation

 ### KDIGO International Guideline
 The Kidney Disease: Improving Global Outcomes (KDIGO) 2012 Clinical Practice Guideline for the